et508/Erenshor.MoreShardsAndCoins/README.md

 ## Erenshor LootTables
 - Erenshor pre loads the loot table for every NPC when the scene loads.
-- Therefore changes to drop rates will only apply to newly spawned enemies.
-Reload the scene for any new config changes to take effect.
+- If changing drop chance using a ingame config manager, changes to drop rates will only apply to newly spawned enemies.
+Reload the scene or wait for new respawns for changes to apply.